 Notably, startups in the technology industry experience the highest failure rate in the United States.

-Understanding the percentage of businesses that fail and the reasons behind their failure is crucial for startup owners.
-It allows them to mitigate risks and enhance the chances of their new business succeeding.
+Understanding the failure rates of businesses and the reasons behind their closure is essential for startup owners.
+This knowledge helps mitigate risks and increases the likelihood of a new business flourishing.
+The Bureau of Labor Statistics provides crucial industry data, offering valuable insights into why startups fail.

 As per the United States Small Business Administration, the average cost to start a small business stands at approximately $3,000.
 For home-based startups, including franchises, startup costs typically fall between $2,000 to $5,000.
 It's worth noting that many permanent business closures stem from startups struggling to cover their expenses.